cypress-io/cypress-grep/README.md

 # run tests with "hello", but without "world" in the titles
 $ npx cypress run --env grep="hello; -world"
 ```

+**Note:** An inverted name filter that matches a suite name does not exclude its tests.

 ## Filter with tags